 COMMUNITY PARTNERS and CLIENTS

-Brooklyn A partners with the community-based nonprofit organizations in order to achieve success, which have included:
+Brooklyn A partners with CBOs in order to achieve success.
+Our current community partners include:

 - The Bedford Stuyvesant Family Health Center, Inc.

 - Cypress Hills Local Development Corporation, Inc.